Your car is more than just a means for getting you from A to B. It is an expression of your personal taste and style.

 But often we can only afford to buy a car that our budget allows, rather than one we really want.
-But that doesn’t mean you can’t customise it in a way that suits your personality.
-Here are some tips for ways that you can pimp your ride.
+But that doesn’t mean you can’t customize it in a way that suits your personality.
+Here are some tips for ways that you can pimp your ride and personalising your car.

 Deck out the interior

 While you might draw the line at fluffy dice, there are a whole host of things you can buy to deck your car out in comfort.
-These include: luxury car seat covers, car mats, steering wheel covers, coloured pedals, drink holders and air fresheners.
-Stick on toys, or bling accessories are also popular ways to jazz up a dashboard, it just depends on how much distraction you can handle.
+These include luxury car seat covers, car mats, steering wheel covers, coloured petals, drink holders, and air fresheners.
+Stick-on toys or bling accessories are also popular ways to jazz up a dashboard, it just depends on how much distraction you can handle.

 Change your hubcaps